|

 80. cenotaph

-a monument built to honor people whose remains are interred elsewhere or whose remains cannot be recovered
+monument to honor those whose remains are interred elsewhere

 81. censorious